 St Paul: Trick-or-Treat at Highland Village

 Starting point is the Langford and Karls Chiropractic parking lot.
 Businesses will have stations set up along a designated route through the Highland Village that will be staffed by employees/volunteers handing out candy and other items.
 There will be a Halloween scavenger hunt as well!
-10am-2pm.
+October 28, 2023, 10am-2pm.
+FREE.

-2. Top Place in the Twin Cities to Carve PUmpkins - Highwood Hills Park
+2. Top Place in the Twin Cities to Smash Pumpkins - Countryside Park, Edina

 We’ve included one each from the four corners of the Twin Cities Metro Area.
 And these are FREE.
 Get a little more use out of those Halloween costumes before the big night!